 List of organizations, websites, and groups that assist students and survivors of color.

-There are lots of questions that comes with filing complaints and explaining discrimination such as “How can a survivor be discriminate against on multiple fronts?”
+There are many questions that comes with filing complaints and explaining discrimination such as “What are my on campus reporting options if I’m a student of color?”
 The following are more FAQs to assist in complaint filing.